MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/provision-portal.md

     ![Provisioning error](media/error-provisioning.png "Provisioning error")

-If the package installation has failed, the portal administrator page will open without any issues, but navigating to the actual portal URL will show a message “Getting set up.”
+If the package installation has failed, the portal administrator page will open without any issues, but navigating to the actual portal URL will show a message "Getting set up."
 To confirm this:

-1. Go to the Solution Management page of the [!INCLUDE[pn-crm-online-admin-center](../includes/pn-crm-online-admin-center.md)] and check that the package status is “Install Failed.”
+1. Go to the Solution Management page of the [!INCLUDE[pn-crm-online-admin-center](../includes/pn-crm-online-admin-center.md)] and check that the package status is **Install Failed**.
-2. If the package status is “Install Failed,” try retrying the installation from the solution page.
+2. If the package status is **Install Failed**, try retrying the installation from the solution page.
 Also, be sure to check that a system administrator in [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] is installing the solution with the default language in [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] set to the language the portal should be installed in.

 > [!Note]
 > Some solutions have prerequisites for their installation, so an installation will fail if the prerequisites are not met.
 For example, to install the Partner Field Service for a partner portal, the Partner Portal and Field Service solutions must have already been installed.
 If you attempt to install the Partner Field Service first, the installation will fail and give you an error message.